Our

 might help intermediate hatchers.
 (For beginners, I recommend

-first reading my
+first reading my introduction

-to incubation
+to incubation.)

 Quality

-.
+eggs grow quality chicks.
 I spent most of last

-year incubating
+year incubating mail

-order hatching eggs
+order hatching eggs,

 which I thought yielded up pretty good chicks.
 However, the